healthonnet/hon-lucene-synonyms/README.md

 Summary
 -----------

 Extension of the [ExtendedDisMaxQueryParserPlugin][3] that splits queries into a "normal" query and a "synonym" query.
+This enables proper query-time synonym expansion, with no reindexing required.

-This fixes lots of bugs with how Solr typically handles synonyms, using the [SynonymFilterFactory][4].
+This also fixes lots of bugs with how Solr typically handles synonyms using the [SynonymFilterFactory][4].

 For usage instructions and full details, read [my blog post on the subject][2].